omerturkerweb/omerturkerweb/README.md

 Front end Developer
 -------------------

+I'm currently learning some stuff about front end development and i looking for junior position.

 * 🌍  I'm based in İstanbul
 * ✉️  You can contact me at [omerturkerweb@gmail.com](mailto:omerturkerweb@gmail.com)
 * 🧠  I'm learning React/Firebase